peterjc-dk/csv_reader/README.md

   end
 end
 ```
-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+If [available in Hex](https://hex.pm/docs/publish), The package can be installed as:

   1. Add csvReader to your list of dependencies in `mix.exs`: